swampplays11/uptime/README.md

 ![Glitch Second](https://github.com/naveenpoddar/uptimer/blob/main/images/glitch-second.png?raw=true)

-4. Next Join [Cursor Gaming](https://discord.gg/mnQvdsZx5F) Discord Server and go to the uptimer channel.
+4. Next go to your Discord Server with uptimer and go to the uptimer channel.

 ![Uptimer Channel](https://github.com/naveenpoddar/uptimer/blob/main/images/uptimer.png?raw=true)

-5. Now add that url in Uptimer bot, using this command `,add <the url you just copied>`.
+5. Now add that url in Uptimer bot, using this command `(your prefix)add <the url you just copied>`.

 > Works for [Repl](http://repl.it/)